Hocus Pocus 2: Sequel

 In October 2022, executive producer Adam Shankman stated that the storyline involving Becca allows for future projects, including potential spin-offs.
 By February 2023, Bette Midler stated that while nothing was official she was open to returning in a sequel.
 Kathy Najimy, Sarah Jessica Parker, Belissa Escobedo, and Lilia Buckingham as well as original film stars Omri Katz, Vinessa Shaw, and Jason Marsden each expressed interest in returning for a third installment.
 In June 2023, Sean Bailey, president of Walt Disney Studios Motion Picture Production, confirmed that a third film is in development, and planned for a release on Disney+.
+A few days later, Omri Katz expressed interest in reprising his role as Max Dennison for the third film only if asked by Disney.
 Later that month, it was announced that Anne Fletcher will once again serve as director, with a script written by Jen D'Angelo.
 In October 2023, D'Angelo confirmed that work on the script had already begun.
-In July 2024, during an appearance on QVC's Busy This Week, Midler confirmed that she has not seen a script for the film yet.
+In July 2024, Midler confirmed that the film was still in development.
+Later that same month, during an appearance on QVC's Busy This Week, she confirmed that she has not seen a script for the film yet, but has heard rumblings of one.
 The following year, in July 2025, Parker revealed on Watch What Happens Live with Andy Cohen that while the development progress on the movie was slow, conversations are currently ongoing to try to make it happen.
-In October 2025, Tobias Jelinek, who played Jay Taylor in the original film, expressed his interest in reprising his role in the third film.
-That same day, during an appearance on Watch What Happens Live with Andy Cohen, Bette Midler confirmed that there was a script for the movie, citing discussions, budget and rewrites talks were ongoing.
+On October 16, 2025, Tobias Jelinek, who played Jay Taylor in the original film, expressed his interest in reprising his role in the third film.
+Two days later, on October 18, during an appearance on Watch What Happens Live with Andy Cohen, Midler confirmed that there was a script for the movie, citing discussions, budget and rewrites talks were ongoing.
+Later that same month, Thora Birch, who played Dani Dennison in the original film, stated that she was "super open" to returning to her role in the third film.
+In May 2026, a third film was officially announced with Midler, Parker, and Najimy confirmed to reprise their roles.